 Technically, scientists created the first influenza vaccine in 1938 for U.S. soldiers during World War II, according to the National Vaccine Information Center.
 But it didn’t work.
 Early flu vaccines contained only inactivated influenza virus type A. By 1942, there was a bivalent vaccine containing both influenza type A and influenza type B. Again, it still wasn’t effective.

 Researchers later discovered that the vaccine didn’t lead to the deaths among those elderly folks.
 And while Guillain-Barre Syndrome can develop after getting any kind of vaccine, the chances are extremely rare.
 It’s much much more common to develop Guillain-Barre Syndrome after getting a bacterial or viral infection — not the vaccine that prevents it.
-The National Health Service conducted a study into the vaccine used during the 2009 swine flu outbreak.
-Researchers found that for every 1 million people who received the vaccine, fewer than two extra cases of the syndrome had appeared.
+The National Health Service conducted a study into the vaccine used during the 2009 swine flu outbreak and found that for every 1 million people who received the vaccine, fewer than two extra cases of the syndrome had appeared.

 Sound familiar?
 From blood clots to infertility, so many different things have circulated the media about COVID-19 vaccines and ways they can hurt you.
 And while some aren’t rooted in fact (infertility, to name one), it is hard to decipher what’s factual and what isn’t these days.
 The CDC claims, for example, there isn’t a causal link between COVID-19 vaccines and death.
 However, the Johnson & Johnson/Janssen COVID-19 vaccine, as I’m sure you’ve all heard, can cause a rare side effect — blood clots with low platelets, which has caused deaths.

-To give you an idea of how rare this side effect is, 9 million doses of the J&J vaccine have been given in the U.S., and there have only been 28 confirmed reports of people who had this side effect.
+But to give you an idea of how rare this side effect is, 9 million doses of the J&J vaccine have been given in the U.S., and there have only been 28 confirmed reports of people who had this side effect.
 Ironically, birth control actually causes a higher risk of blood clots than J&J’s vaccine.
 I mean, much higher.
 The FDA found that out of every 10,000 women taking birth control pills, three to nine of them will develop a blood clot.

 It’s easy to argue that “science is a liar sometimes,” in the wise words of Mac from It’s Always Sunny in Philadelphia.
 Scientists have gotten a lot of things wrong in the past.
-At different points in history, humans thought draining blood from a sick person would make them better and that the Earth is the center of the universe.
+At different points in history, humans thought draining blood from a sick person would make them better and that the Earth was the center of the universe.

 But it’s important to keep in mind that research on top of more research only leads to a better understanding.
 Plus, scientists and their research are held to insanely high standards, especially today.